farre/midas/README.md

 Midas will use `127.0.0.1:RandomFreePort` which just checks for free ports in the range `50505 : uint16 MAX`.
 For every day work, this should not have to be set.

 rrPath behaves just like the gdbPath field and defaults to trying to find `rr` in `$PATH` if not set.
 Only useful if these applications are not in `$PATH` or, you are running multiple versions of them.
+You can set a global rr path in `File->Preferences->Settings->Midas` and then set the rr property, which will be the fallback setting after `launch.json` setting.

 However, you shouldn't have to fill out a placeholder for yourself, VSCode should be able to provide auto-completion like it normally does (default trigger usually is `ctrl` + `space`), shown below.